 Best Euro Style Pants

 The myth “Europeans never wear jeans” is a myth.
 Europeans wear jeans, but in a different way Americans do.
 European jeans are not too tight, not too loose.
-They do not have holes or rips.
-They are a dark rather than light wash.
-They often have a regular weave (called Italian weave), i.e. the fabric looks quite different from your Levis or Wrangler.
-They are a bit higher than medium rise, but not high rise.
+They are rather dark than light wash and without holes or rips.
+European style jean often have a regular weave (called Italian weave), i.e. the fabric looks quite different from your Levis or Wrangler.
+The rise falls between medium and high rise.

 Khakis are a dead American giveaway.

 Slacks, dress pants or corduroys are dark blue, gray or black.
 They are never wider in the leg than boot cut.
 Ideally, go for a straight leg, slender cut.
 Shorts are not worn as much in Europe as in America.
 Not to mention, if worn, it’s only for play and the weekend/vacation.